anegg0/gr0wing-hugo/content/posts/2013-05-12-how-to-be-an-urban-monk-tip-2-addressing-problems.md

 One of my friends knows so much about Internet technologies that he&#8217;s almost dangerous.
 However he&#8217;s the one I call when I run out of solutions with a stuck computer.

 What always amazes me is how he addresses the situation:
-Faced with a frozen screen, he gently rubs his chin and say: &#8220;Now, ain&#8217;t that interesting?&#8221; Then he starts asking questions on what happened, how and when.
+Faced with a frozen screen, he gently rubs his chin and say: "Now, ain&#8217;t that interesting?"
+Then he starts asking questions on what happened, how and when.
 In his place I would just throw the damn computer out of the window.

 I&#8217;ve tried to role model this friend of mine for a few years now, particularly by asking the right questions :)